bcatalfo/toastfinancial/README.md

 - Header
 - - Primary Header
 - - - Dropdowns for help and resources and about us
+- - - - Add the arrow svg
+- - - - Make the dropdown appear in the right location with CSS
+- - - - Make the dropdown look nicer with CSS
 - - - Switch to business version when you click on business